christinetay/vite-react-typescript-frontend-assessment/README2.md

-# HOW TO CREATE REACT APP WITH VITE BY SCRATCH `STEPS`
+# HOW TO CREATE REACT APP WITH VITE BY SCRATCH WITH STEPS BELOW

 VITE IS A BUILD TOOL WHICH IS SUITABLE TO BUILD REACTJS APP BY SCRATCH.<br/>
 THE BELOW ARE THE STEPS.